zama-ai/concrete-ml/docs/user/howto/use_quantization.md

 Re-scaling raw input values to the quantized domain implies that we need to make use of floating point operations.
 In the FHE setting where we only work with integers, this could be a problem, but luckily, the FHE implementation behind **Concrete Numpy** provides a workaround.
 We essentially make use of a [table lookup](https://docs.zama.ai/concrete-numpy/stable/user/tutorial/table_lookup.html) which is later translated into a [PBS](https://whitepaper.zama.ai).

 Of course, having a PBS for every quantized addition isn't recommended for computational cost reasons.
 Also, **Concrete Numpy** allows PBS only for univariate operations (i.e. matrix multiplication can't be done in a PBS).
-Therefore, our quantized modules split the computation of floating point values and unsigned integers as it is currently done in `concrete.quantization.QuantizedLinear`.
+Therefore, our quantized modules split the computation of floating point values and unsigned integers as it is currently done in `concrete.ml.quantization.QuantizedLinear`.

 The above operations are all implemented in **Concrete Numpy** and transparent to the user via our Quantized Modules.